crate/crate/docs/general/ddl/alter-table.rst

 Increase the number of shards .............................

-Increasing the number of shards is limited to tables which have been created with a ``number_of_routing_shards`` setting.
+To be able to increase the number of shards of a table, a correct value for the the :ref:`number_of_routing_shards <sql-create-table-number-of-routing-shards>` setting must be set during table creation.
+If the setting is not explicitly defined, a default value is calculated and set implicitly.
 For such tables the shards can be increased by a factor that depends on this setting.
-For example, a table with 5 shards, with  ``number_of_routing_shards`` set to 20 can be changed to have either 10 or 20 shards.
+For example, a table with 5 primary shards, with ``number_of_routing_shards`` set to 20 can be changed to have either 10 or 20 shards.
 (5 x 2 (x 2)) = 20 or (5 x 4) = 20.
+If the table consists of only one primary shard, then the shard number can be increased to an arbitrary number (greater than 1 of course).
+In this case the default value for ``number_of_routing_shards`` will be calculated based on the new number of shards and set to the table, in order facilitate further increases of the number of its shards in the future.

 The only condition required for increasing the number of shards is to block operations to the table::